jakewvincent/mkdnflow.nvim/README.md

 ## 🔧 Recent changes
+* 12/20/23: Major improvements to table formatting (efficiency improvements on the backend; more customization options)
 * 12/12/23: `luautf8` no longer required for use of UTF8 symbols in customized to-do symbols or formatted tables
 * 12/12/23: Customizable jump patterns for link jumping
 * 09/11/23: Merge completion module PR for testing in dev branch